Sahircs/Music-Player-App/README.md

 <br/>

 # Description

-Browser-based Application that plays added Music. <br/> Implemented a Library to store the different Songs which the User can choose to play. <br/> Application is suited for Mobile-browsers aswell as Web. <br/>
-React Components stored in src/components/ <br/>
-Styles for Components stored in src/styles/ <br/>

 - Browser-based Application that plays added Music.
 - Implemented a Library to store the different Songs which the User can choose to play.
 - Application is suited for Mobile-browsers aswell as Web.